 Vicarious fears develop with every flying accident you come across.
 Our mind tends to rehearse the traumatic event, and then our body reacts accordingly.

-The fearful fliers are always looking for statistics or data that reinforces their phobia.
-Further, they tend to ignore people and articles that talk about the safety of air traveling.
+The fearful flyers are always looking for statistics or data that reinforces their phobia.
+Further, they tend to ignore people and articles that talk about the safety of air travelling.

 #3.
 You Developed Other Problems That Caused the Fear